gvwilson/sensibleadventures/cloudherd/new.md

 glass, and littered the land with strange magic.
 When it was over the Pilots were gone, leaving the world to carry on as best it could.*

-*Now look there, where the Brumoso Mountains look down on the endless squabbles of the Ninety-Nine Kingdoms.
+*Now look there, where the Brumoso Mountains rise above the endless squabbles of the Ninety-Nine Kingdoms.
 A girl is doing her chores.
 No longer a child but not yet an adult, she has no idea that her world is about to change forever...*